• Net Zero and The Law of Horse Manure

 The interior secrets of black holes are guarded by a one-way light-trapping boundary called the event horizon.
 This horizon is the point, according to NASA, that the gravitational influence of the black hole becomes so intense that not even light is fast enough to escape it.
 A very different horizon exists in many organisations, except… Read more

-• Building Trust and Standing Out in the Digital Age
+• Standing Out and Keeping Attention in the Digital Age